YolMM/fav-images/README.md

 #Install dependencies:
 yarn install

-#To execute the project you need to open mongoDB and use next commands in a window for the api
+#To execute the project, define a port and use next commands in a window for the api
 yarn run seed
 yarn run dev
 #Once everything is loaded in the DB, open a new window for the front and use next command: